Shisui6/bookstore/README.md

 # 📖 Bookstore <a name="about-project"></a>

 **Bookstore** is a react and redux application that helps you stick to your daily reading goals.
-Add all the books your reading and keep track of your progress all the way to completion.
+Add all the books you are reading and keep track of your progress to completion.
 You can also filter your books by different categories

 ![image](https://user-images.githubusercontent.com/37116322/207583257-a9e40355-0ba9-411b-838b-349ace3c206e.png)